Balaji Prakash: Awards and honors

 The Department of Biotechnology (DBT) of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards in 2009.
 In 2011, he was elected as a member of the Guha Research Conference and the National Academy of Sciences, Indiaelected him as a fellow in 2013.
+He was awarded the prestigious senior research fellowship of the Wellcome Trust, U.K. in 2004.